muniif10/muniif10/README.md

 ## Me
-21 Years old, taking CS focusing on IoT, Embedded Systems, Web Development, and AI.
+22 Years old, taking Computer Science and focusing on Web Development, Mobile App Dev (Flutter), and some ML.

 ## Setup
 - [ ] Arch Linux or Archcraft (if lazy) and Windows 11